 Inside the Cosmopolitan Hotel bar area, they were serving El Jimador, which actually did well in the competition in previous years.
-It's funny that once you learn about something, all of a sudden you see it everywhere!
-I've been seeing this brand often in the stores ever since seeing it last year!
+It's funny that once you learn about something, all of a sudden it's everywhere!
+I've been noticing this brand in the stores ever since last year!

 Outside in the farther patio seating area, they had Aztec Brewing Company beer with different varieties like El Dorado, Agave Wheat and Amber Ale.
 Not scary at all since we already took the 'tequila beer' plunge earlier in the night!
 Everything we've tasted so far has been pretty good.

 The Cosmopolitan Restaurant served fried chicken and churros.
 The chicken was very good but the churros were a bit stiffer for my taste.
 Best when served very fresh!

 Back at Barra Barra Saloon again, we were once again able to sample Muerto tequila, which won some awards last year in the festival.
 It's still one that I remember and wouldn't mind drinking again!

 Barra Barra Saloon served Chicken Mole this year which was delicious and succulent and topped with sesame seeds, peanuts and sour cream!
 The mole spices were perfect with a tiny kick at the end.
 Even the rice was savory and good on its own.
 Another one of our favorites foods of the night.
 We really do have to eat here outside of festivals and events!